Strange 2008 Anti-Drug Website, Plus Flashbacks

 A Parent's Guide to the Teen Brain

 Hey now!
-That’s a tactic that porn sites (so I hear) or other folks trying to sell something or get my personal information use.
+That’s a tactic that adult film sites (so I hear) or other folks trying to sell something or get my personal information use.
 It’s weird to bump into on a site that’s supposed to be providing a vital public health service.
 Why won’t they just tell me?
 Isn’t it in everybody’s interest for parents to better understand their kids?
 What gives?

 And there’s the video, shown on the right above, of a doctor talking to parents and children about drugs.
 This also hints at science without ever actually offering up any.
 And when the medical professional appears in front of an issue of Teen Brain Times… it kinda undercuts the credibility.
 I half expect the credit to read Dr. Troy McClure, University of Springfield.